Chemistry and Trace Evidence Units Generally Adhere to Quality Standards, but Could Review More Examiner Testimonies

 Recommendation for Executive Action

 Comments: The FBI Laboratory has made progress in implementing this recommendation.
 Specifically, as of November 2017, the FBI Laboratory has added the following fields to its Testimony Tracker System: (1) court jurisdiction; (2) point of contact for the transcript (person that the examiner spoke to); (3) reason (for why the transcript is not available); and (4) the expected date for the transcript to become available.
-This recommendation will remain open pending evidence of (a) policy or guidance instructing staff on how to complete and use the data in the Tracker system, including the added fields, to obtain transcripts; and (b) reports from the Tracker system for at least four quarters showing that the policy has been implemented.
-GAO will continue to monitor the status of this recommendation.
+It has also updated its Testimony Monitoring policy to reflect the changes and provided training to staff on how to enter and use data in these and other data in the Tracker system to obtain transcripts.
+This recommendation will remain open pending evidence of reports from the Tracker system for at least four quarters showing that the policy has been implemented.
+GAO is monitoring the status of this recommendation.